Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/ms-unit.rst

     MotoSuiveur Unit nameplate

 .. warning::
-    | The Motosuiveur is factory set taking into account the speed, load and inertia of the equipment.
+    | The MotoSuiveur is factory set taking into account the speed, load and inertia of the equipment.
-    | Increasing the speed / inertia of the equipment on which the Motosuiveur is installed is not allowed and may lead to serious damage.
+    | Increasing the speed / inertia of the equipment on which the MotoSuiveur is installed is not allowed and may lead to serious damage.

 Interface with hoist
 ======================

-The :mechpart:`worm wheel` is single-helix.

-I have footnoted a first item [#f1]_ and second item [#f2]_.
-This also references the second item [#f2]_.

-.. rubric:: Footnotes
-.. [#f1] My first footnote.
-.. [#f2] My second footnote.

 Manual command handle (wrench)